-THE CITY BURIAL GROUND.-A letter from Arch-deacon Halo was read before the City Commission of Sewers, on Tuesday, stating the willingness of that reverend gentleman that the new burial ground at Ilford for the city of London should be consecrated without delay.
+THE CITY BURIAL GROUND .--- A letter from Archdeacon Hale was read before the City Commission of Sewers, on Tuosday, stating the willingness of that reverend gentleman that the new burial ground at Ilford for the city of London should be consecrated without delay.
 A letter was also read from Mr. Massey, secretary to Sir George Grey, to the effect that an order in council of the 13th of September, 1854, had authorised the keeping open of St. Andrew's burial ground (the hideous condition of which has recently attracted attention) until the new cemetery should be ready.
-Mr. Massey expresses surprise at the delay in finishing that cemetery; and it would seem that his letter (which bears date some days previously to that of Archdeacon Hale) has had some influence in determining the course now taken by the church dignitary.
-A.
+Mr. Massey expresses surprise at the delay in finishing that cometery ; and it would seem that his letter (which bears date some days previously to that of Archdeacon Hale) has had some influence in determining the course now taken by the ohuroh dignitary.

-ment.
+coerced into gratitude towards the paternal government.
 Rumour states that, after a lingering illness, Paskiewitch is dead ; but Rumour has killed many other persons in connection with the war who have since turned up, alive.